 Fairport’s Cropredy Convention, nr.
 Banbury.

-This three-day festival of folk and folk rock has been running every year in August for the past thirty years.
+This three-day festival of folk and folk rock has been running every year in August for nearly 40 years.
 Now 20,000 visitors, the young and not-so-young, attend.
 Many of them camp on the campsites nearby.
 Fairport Convention perform as do numerous visiting bands and artists.

 Access: ask for advice